 Lately, we’ve been on a winter craft extravaganza!

-Since Christmas is nearing an end, we want to replace all of our themed crafts with new winter-themed activities.
+Since Christmas is nearing an end, we want to replace all of our Christmas kids’ crafts with winter crafts!

 Snowglobe Craft For Kids

 This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.
 Read our disclosure policy.

 This puffy paint craft is so much fun for kids to make and use, plus it’s so simple to whip up!

 - Colored cardstock or construction paper